nazlishahi/MusicPlayer/README.md

 ## Building the App

 1. Clone the repository in Android Studio using the URL: [MusicPlayer](https://github.com/nazlishahi/MusicPlayer.git).
-2. Once all dependencies are downloaded and files are indexed, select "Run 'app'" from the "Run" menu to run the app on an emulator or device of your choice.
+2. Once all dependencies are downloaded and files are indexed, "Sync project with gradle files" and "Build".
+3. select "Run 'app'" from the "Run" menu to run the app on an emulator or device of your choice.

 ## App Sections